Stroop Report: Photographs from the Stroop Report

 The IPN copy of the report has 53 photographs on 49 pages, while the NARA copy has the same number of photographs on 52 pages.
 37 photographs appear in both copies, although not always with the same size, crop or order and occasionally with different captions.
 Sixteen shots in each copy are different, although often very similar, as they depict the same events.
 Altogether, in both versions of the report, there are 69 unique photographs.

 The identity of the photographers who accompanied Stroop's headquarters during the operation is unknown.
 Franz Konrad confessed to taking some of the photographs; the rest were probably taken by photographers from Propaganda Kompanie nr 689.
 In addition to the photographs found in the reports, there were about 45 additional photographs that were not included.
 According to Yad Vashem, these were found in Stroop's possession when he was captured by the Americans after the war.
 Some of those photographs were closely related to those used in the report, as they depicted the same events.
 Many of those additional photographs are described in reputable sources as coming from the Stroop Report, even if they do not appear in either of the surviving copies.

 The high-quality photographs taken for Stroop constitute a unique documentation of the final stage of liquidation of the Warsaw ghetto.
 The photographer was permitted access to Stroop's inner circle, to accompany the forces that participated in liquidating the ghetto, and to get close to the combat areas.
 Apart from a dozen candid photographs taken by Polish firefighter Leszek Grzywaczewski, those are the only photographs of the Ghetto Uprising taken inside the ghetto.
 Some of them became highly recognized images of World War II and the Shoah.

-Photographic captions in the Report are often highly racist and contain few facts about their content.
-They express the mindset of the report's authors.
-They are written in the German Sütterlin script, and in some cases do not match the images.
+Photographic captions in the Report are handwritten in the Sütterlin style.
+The captions contain few facts about the photos' content, and in some cases do not match the images at all.
+The captions often express the racist mindset of the report's authors.
 Many of the places, people and events depicted were not identified until after the report's publication.